Solar Energy: The Full Picture

 Utility-Scale Battery Storage: Costs and Limitations

 Proponents often cite battery storage as the solution to solar's intermittency.
-However, current lithium-ion battery costs make seasonal storage (summer-to-winter) economically prohibitive.
-Even 4-hour grid batteries remain expensive, and no jurisdiction has deployed storage at the scale needed to bridge multi-month seasonal gaps.
+However, current lithium-ion battery costs make seasonal storage (summer-to-winter) economically challenging at the scales required.
+Even 4-hour grid batteries remain expensive, and deploying storage at the scale needed to bridge multi-month seasonal gaps has not yet been demonstrated.

 Key Data Points

-• BC's hydroelectric reservoirs already provide seasonal storage at no additional cost
+• BC's hydroelectric reservoirs already provide seasonal storage capacity

 Nature Communications — Energy Storage Analysis (2025)